 This is a timeless story of altruism, family, love and home.

 The Importance of Happiness: Noël Coward and the Actors’ Orphanage by Elliot James is released on 28/10/20 and available at www.elliotjames.net

 This world class resource now has its own domain home at www.ncmi.info

-The NCS Members' Archive is a vault of back copies of Home Chat.
-This is not some kind of Coward recycling centre but a real resource full of articles about The Master, his work and his contemporaries.
+This is a resource full of articles about The Master, his work and his contemporaries.
 It contains interesting facts, news of the time and images taken from a huge variety of sources and articles, some from arts and media magazines of the past.
 The archive is not searchable at present but we hope to extract the major articles and make them available in a searchable format at some point later this year.
 There are a few missing copies but we hope to fill in the gaps and improve the quality of some of the back copies as time passes.
-Members' Archive
+Home Chat Archive

-ONLINE CONTACTS - Please contact us if you have any queries on your membership or the delivery of Home Chat.
+NO HOME CHAT? - Please contact John Knowles if you have any queries on the postal delivery or online versions of Home Chat.